wai-blue/adios-docs/Documentation/9. Advanced features/Designing forms.md

 The `model` parameter is for necessary to get the list of available columns.

+*Tip: You can create a .yml file with the definition of the template and use the [`prototype builder`](./Prototype%20builder.md) feature to generate the source code from the command line*

 ## Hello world example

 The easiest configuration of the form's template is to provide the list of columns which we want to render into the form, in a form of an array.
 The form with the configuration from the previous example would be rendered by like this: